-Reference is made to that certain lease dated April 30, 2009, between SILICON VALLEY CA-I, LLC, a Delaware limited liability company ("Landlord") and 8X8, INC., a Delaware corporation ("Tenant"), for the premises located in the City of Sunnyvale, County of Santa Clara, State of California, commonly known as 810 Maude Avenue.
+Reference is made to that certain lease dated April 30, 2009, between SILICON VALLEY CA-I, LLC, a Delaware limited liability company ("Landlord") and 8X8, INC., a Delaware corporation ("Tenant"), for the premises located in the City of Sunnyvale, County of Santa Clara, State of California, commonly known as

+310 Maude Avenue.

-It is hereby agreed that, notwithstanding anything to the contrary contained in the Lease but subject to the terms of Section 2.3 of the Lease, Tenant may occupy the Premises on .
-The first Monthly Installment of Rent is due on .
+t is hereby agreed that, notwithstanding anything to the contrary of the Premises on The first Monthly Installment of Ren contained in the Lease but subject to the terms of Section 2.3 of the Lease, Tenant may occupy t is due on

-Landlord and Tenant agree that all the terms and conditions of the above referenced Lease are in full force and effect as of the date of Tenant's possession of the Premises prior to the Commencement Date pursuant to Section 2.3 [insert "other than the payment of rent", if the possession date and rent payment date are different].
+above referenced Lease are in full force and effect as of the date of Tenant's possession of the linear "other than the payment of rent", if the possession date and rent payment date are

-TENANT:
+LANDLORD: TENANT:

 8X8, INC., a Delaware corporation

-SILICON VALLEY CA-I, LLC,

-a Delaware limited liability company
+SILICON VALLEY CA-I, LLC, a Delaware limited liability company a Delaware corporation

 By: RREEF Management Company,

 a Delaware corporation, its Authorized Agent

-By:

-Name: UDO NOT SIGNU

-Title:

-Dated:
+Ву:

-By: Name: UDO NOT SIGNU Title:
+Name: u DO NOT SIGN u By: Name: u DO NOT SIGN u

+name.
+0 DO NOT SIGN 0 ivalile 0 BO NOT SIGN 0

+Title: Title:

-Dated:
+Dated: Dated:

+• OF PAGE INTENTIONALLY LEFT BLANK]